G-e-n-e-v-e-n-s-i-S/Conjure-Set-Editor/README.md

 Version of Magic Set Editor made for the Conjure Uncollectible Card Game.

 # Installation
-1. Click on the green "Code" button, and click on "Download ZIP".
+1. Click on the green "Code" button, then click on "Download ZIP".
-2. Extract the ZIP file, and open the resulting folder.
+2. Extract the ZIP file, then open the resulting folder.
-3. Open the subfolder `fonts`.
+3. Open the subfolder named `fonts`.
 It contains several `.ttf` files.
 Select them all, right-click on one of them, then click "Install".
 If the "Install" option is not available, double-click on each of the files.
 It should open a program with an "Install" button somewhere.
 4. If you already had a previous version of CSE, move or copy all other subfolders into your existing CSE folder, allowing overwrite.
 Otherwise, this folder acts as a stand alone installation.
 5. Open the program by double-clicking on the "magicseteditor.exe" file.
 6. Click on the "New Set" button, select the "Conjure" game, select the "Main" template, then click "Ok".